rootcathacking/catspin/README.md

 *Catspin* can be used to for web-discovery and bypass IP-based blocks or slowdowns naturally.
 It can be chained with most tools from *burp-scanner* to *gobuster*, *dirsearch*, *wfuzz*, and various Typo3 or Wordpress-Scanner, etc. Basically, if you throw a HTTP Get at it, *catspin* can probably handle it.

 # Use responsible
 *Catspin* is a powerful tool which can circumvent most if not all IP-based security or intrusion detection/prevention systems.
-As a pentesting tool it is only to be used as such and with explicit permission by our customer/target or you own systems.
+As a pentesting tool it is only to be used as such and with explicit permission by your customer/target or you own systems.
 Discuss the use of an IP-rotating scanning tool before your engagement and make sure to start with slow requests when conducting your test.
 It is always the pentesters responsibility to conduct a safe and efficient engagement.

 # Requirements
 As this is an AWS API Gateway based tool you need an AWS account with sufficient permission to create and deploy REST API Gateway.